rodmoioliveira/myblog/content/blog/takeaways-decomposing-systems-into-modules.md

 There's a lot of discussion on why and how we should modularize our systems.
-Some provoke heated debates, often driven by personal preferences and subjective judgments about the right way of writing software.
-These, in many cases, are presented as an objective truth about what is good software architecture.
+Some provoke heated debates, often driven by personal preferences and subjective judgments about the right way of writing software which, in many cases, are presented as an objective truth about what is good software architecture.

-Often, these disagreements happen because the participants have failed to establish a common ground on what the process of modularization should do.
-Should simplify the code, improve the comprehensibility of the system, increase flexibility, speed development process, what?
-Sometimes the contenders engage in philosophical disputes about how much the things should be put together or separated.
+Disagreements normally happen because the participants have failed to establish a common ground on what the process of modularization should do.
+Should it simplify the code, improve the comprehensibility of the system, increase flexibility, speed development process, which one?
+Maybe all of them?
+Sometimes the contenders engage in philosophical disputes about how much things should be put together or separated.
 They are the same thing, they are related things, or they are separate things?
 Frequently, people have different opinions on that.
 Some people like to spread code across as many files as possible.
 Others tend to pile the code into a single file with thousands of lines of code.
 It's quite maddening.

-Hopefully, some bright people wrote good advice on the matter.
+Thankfully, some bright people wrote good advice on the matter.
 The seminal article [On the Criteria To Be Used in Decomposing Systems into Modules](https://doi.org/10.1145/361598.361623) from 1972, written by [David Lorge Parnas](https://en.wikipedia.org/wiki/David_Parnas), is a must-read and